zazathebassist/Zaza-Blog/_posts/2021-02-06-year-of-discovery.md

 ---
-title:  "2021: Year of Discovery"
+title:  "Yearly Theme 2021: Year of Discovery"
 date:   2021-02-06 00:00:00 -0700
 categories: personal
 toc: false
 ---

-# Yearly Theme: Year of Discovery

 So, 2020 sucked.
 I have been doing yearly themes since I believe 2015 and 2020 is the only year where I completely lost track of my theme.
 I don't think I need to go into why ~~covid~~ but it's time to get back on the train.